15th of November

 The Master's program in Mathematical Sciences introduces you to mathematical research and the opportunity to specialize in various mathematical and statistical topics.
 You will be an integrated part of our department, working in a friendly environment, with proximity to your lecturers and supervisors.
 The department has active research groups in:

 - Complex systems modeling

-In this international Master's program all teaching will be held in English, the program offers a large selection of exchange possibilities and has both Norwegian and international students.
-Come and do your Master's degree at the top of the world!
+In this international master's program, all teaching will be in English.
+The program offers a large selection of exchange possibilities and has both Norwegian and international students.
+Come and do your master's degree at the top of the world!

 The academic contents of the program are geared towards modern issues in mathematics and statistics, and towards the appliance of mathematics and statistics in technology and other natural sciences.
 The candidates will gain relevant skills within programming, data processing, analytical problem solving and quantitative analysis.

 The master´s program consists of 20-40 ECTS in specialization courses and up to 20 ECTS in elective courses.
 The mandatory courses are 20 ECTS in Introduction to mathematical research.
 The master program concludes with a master’s thesis of 60 ECTS.

 Examples of course combinations for students with interests in applied mathematics, differential geometry, algebra and statistics are found in the Study plan below.

 Courses from other Universities, both national and international can be included in the study program.

 After completing the study programme, the candidate will have achieved the following learning outcomes: